 Looking for a bedtime story with a familiar setting?
 We round up the best books for kids that tell stories about Singapore!

-Looking for some new stories for your little bookworm that take them on a literary adventure through Singapore?
-Head down to your local bookstore or library and add some local reads into the mix: these tales are sure to have the little ones squealing with delight when they recognise their home city and all the things we love about it… and you’re bound to discover something new about The Lion City too!
+Looking for some stories for your little bookworm that take them on a literary adventure through Singapore?
+Head down to your local bookstore or library and add some local reads into the mix.
+These tales are sure to have the little ones squealing with delight when they recognise their home city and all the things we love about it.
+And you’re bound to discover something new about The Lion City too!
+Want even more book recommendations for kids?
+Don’t miss our favourite books for babies and toddlers, and our pick of classic kids’ fiction.

 Playtime With Ye Ye by Pauline Loh

-This sweet and simple story about Boy Boy’s relationship with his grandpa, Ye Ye, takes place entirely in their living room, where the two play a game of dress-ups one afternoon.
+This sweet and simple story about Boy Boy’s relationship with his grandpa, Ye Ye, takes place entirely in their living room, where the two play dress-ups one afternoon.
 Through the power of Ye Ye’s storytelling and Boy Boy’s imagination, the readers get glimpses of this grandfather’s great milestones – and Singapore’s history.
 From Ye Ye’s arrival in Singapore by boat, to living through the Japanese occupation to independence and all the way to a fun day out at the Grand Prix together, this is the story of Singapore’s evolution.
-Written in rhyme, this is a lovely book to read out loud – it introduces children to Singapore’s momentous moments, but perhaps most importantly, Playtime with Ye Ye is about keeping family memories alive.
-A nostalgic read for parents who’ve grown up in Singapore, but just as poignant for families who have come from abroad, Playtime with Ye Ye is a lovely reminder of the depth of experience of our grandparents – and just how much we can learn from them.
+Written in rhyme, this is a lovely book to read out loud.
+It introduces children to Singapore’s momentous moments, but is also about keeping family memories alive.
+A nostalgic read for parents who’ve grown up in Singapore, but just as poignant for families who have come from abroad.
+This is a lovely reminder of the depth of experience of our grandparents – and just how much we can learn from them.

 Sarah’s Great Adventure by Madeline Beale

-Based on Madeline’s eldest daughter, Sarah, Sarah’s Great Adventure is part of series of four charming books, and is just the thing for multi-ethnic kids and/or kids living in a multicultural society like Singapore.
-In the Sarah series, a three year old girl named Sarah travels the world to visit her extended family and has many a fun and relatable adventure along the way.
-Don’r forget to also stock up on the other equally gorgeous books in the series: Sarah’s Yummiest Food, Sarah’s BFF and Sarah’s Happy Holidays!
-We love that these books let little ones know that being different isn’t so different after all, something super important when living in such a melting pot of ethnicities, religions and cultures here on our sunny island.
-We recently caught up with Maddie herself to find out more about what it’s like to be part of such a large multicultural family.
+Sarah’s Great Adventure is part of series of four charming books, and is just the thing for multi-ethnic kids and/or kids living in a multicultural society like Singapore.
+In the series, three-year-old Sarah travels the world to visit her extended family and has many a fun and relatable adventure along the way.
+Don’t forget to also stock up on the other equally gorgeous books in the series: Sarah’s Yummiest Food, Sarah’s BFF and Sarah’s Happy Holidays!
+We love how these books let little ones know that being different isn’t so different after all.

 Lost in Singapore by Matthew Cooper